Daycare centre massacre kills 36, most of them children

 Head teacher Nanticha Panchum was with four other teachers and a maid when the rampage began.

-She told the BBC there would usually be 92 children attending the centre.
-But due to bad weather and a broken down bus, only 24 had shown up.
+She told the BBC there would usually be 92 children at the centre.
+But due to bad weather and an out-of-service bus, only 24 had shown up.

 She described how another teacher had recognised the gunman as a parent of one of the children at the centre.